qasimzafar/GetCleanDataProject/README.md

 ## Overview of the Files

 * run_analysis.R is the R script that, when run, will automatically download the dataset, extract the relevant files and perform the necessary computation
-* run_analysis.csv is the tidied dataset stored in a .csv file format
+* run_analysis.txt is the tidied dataset stored in a csv file format
 * CodeBook.md describes the variables, the data, and any transformations and work that was performed to clean up the data

 ## Review Criteria